Rice Upma recipe

 Prepare the delectable rice upma.
 Raw ponni rice (or any other variety of medium-grained rice) and split pigeon peas are required to prepare the delectable rice upma (toor or arhar dal).
 Black peppercorns, cumin seeds, ginger, green chilies, and black mustard seeds are used to season this arisi upma recipe.
-We add black gramme (urad dal), curry leaves, freshly shredded coconut, and onion to the rice upma recipe to give texture, crunch, and flavour.
+We add black gram (urad dal), curry leaves, freshly shredded coconut, and onion to the rice upma recipe to give texture, crunch, and flavor.
 You’ll also require ghee, salt, and oil.
-At the end of the cooking process, you’ll have a hot, savoury dish that has the consistency of thick porridge and is flavoured with Indian spices.
+At the end of the cooking process, you’ll have a hot, savory dish that has the consistency of thick porridge and is flavored with Indian spices.

 This rice upma recipe, in our opinion, is the greatest; it is perfect for people who work and enjoy simple, home-cooked meals.
 This recipe satisfies hunger pangs better than any other when eaten on its own or with a hearty amount of coconut chutney.